jackw01/scanlight/big.md

 ### mechanical design

-STEP files for all parts of the light source will be made available by the end of 2025 on the [GitHub repository](https://github.com/jackw01/scanlight/3d/big%20scanlight%20v1).
-Some minor tweaks are still being made to the designs to improve printability and ease of assembly.
+STEP files for all parts of the light source and film carriers can be downloaded from the [GitHub repository](https://github.com/jackw01/scanlight/3d).

 ![](<images/big_scanlight_top_bottom.jpg>)